 I like to keep it simple, so I went for a two ingredient side.
 The recipe is below, but all you do is shallow boil sweet potatoes with rosemary in some water.
 That’s it.
 The Braised Guinness Lamb Chops are packed with flavor, so you want the side dish to be a role player.
 That’s what these sweet potatoes are, the perfect Dennis Rodman.

 When the lamb, potatoes and The Office are done, carve it up and serve.

 Lamb and potatoes, it doesn’t get much more Irish than that!
 Need something to wash down these Braised Guinness Lamb Chops with?
-Check out my Irish Coffee Recipe with Coconut Whipped Cream.
+Let’s just enjoy!

 - 0.5 lb lamb loin chops – $4.49